Toddler friendly holidays

 What type of holiday should you take?

 If your priority is to keep things simple, maintain meal routines and venture only as far as the pool or beach, then self-catering may be the way to go.
 Holiday parks provide flexibility and independence with the added bonus of supervised clubs for kids, giving you some well-deserved time off.
-We recommend Siblu and Pierre & Vacances, both of which have a wide choice of locations throughout France.
+I recommend Siblu and Pierre & Vacances, both of which have a wide choice of locations throughout France.

 Also check out Tots Too, a travel companies that specialises in holidays for toddlers.